Scientific Leaders

 Professor Thomas’ research focus is on the application of genomic technologies to the understanding and management of cancer.
 He is the inaugural Director, Centre for Molecular Oncology, University of New South Wales; Head of the Genomic Cancer Medicine Laboratory, Garvan Institute of Medical Research; and CEO of Omico.
 He founded the Australasian Sarcoma Study Group and established Australia’s leading adolescent and young adult cancer unit at the Peter MacCallum Cancer Centre.
 Professor Thomas leads the International Sarcoma Kindred Study and led the first international study of denosumab in Giant Cell Tumor of bone, leading to FDA and TGA approval.

-Dr. Trimarchi’s research focuses on glomerular diseases, particularly in proteinuria and podocyturia, IgA nephropathy, focal and segmental glomerulosclerosis and Fabry disease, in the endothelium in renal replacement therapies.
+Dr. Trimarchi focuses on glomerular diseases, particularly in proteinuria and podocyturia, IgA nephropathy, focal and segmental glomerulosclerosis, lupus nephritis and Fabry disease.
 He is Head of the Division of Nephrology and Renal Transplantation at the Hospital Británico de Buenos Aires and a member of the Steering Committee of the International IgA Nephropathy Network.
-He is involved in many clinical research protocols related to glomerular diseases and chronic kidney diseases as member of the advisory board and steering committee, as KOL or national coordinator.
+He is involved in many clinical research protocols related to glomerular diseases and CKD as member of the advisory board and Steering Committee, as KOL or national coordinator.

 Graham holds a PhD in Neuropharmacology from the University of Edinburgh Medical School.
 His more than 30 years of industry experience includes clinical operations, project management, regulatory consulting and business development.
 Formerly VP, Clinical Development, Travecta Therapeutics, Graham has also held senior management roles in UK and Singapore with Parexel, ICON, Quintiles and Syneos.
 He has directly managed 20 Phase II/III clinical programs that successfully gained marketing approval through submission to the US FDA.